-The Story of King Crimson’s Turmoil-Filled Second Album, ‘In the Wake of Poseidon’
+Why King Crimson’s ‘In the Wake of Poseidon’ Was Destined to Fail

 Fripp's towering monument was eroding piece-by-piece, so he recruited a hoard of session players to flesh out a temporary studio lineup.
 Luckily, some of those hired hands happened to be his former bandmates.
 Giles and his bassist brother Peter -- who'd worked with Fripp prior to Crimson's founding -- hold down the rhythm section, with Michael once again dazzling with his intricate drum fills; Lake adds his husky voice to every track except the reflective ballad "Cadence and Cascade" (handled by Fripp's former bandmate Gordon Haskell); and recurring collaborator Mel Collins adds ethereal jazz elements with his sporadic woodwinds.